-Parliament is demanding real-time information on the progress of government IT projects or legal action may be...
+Parliament is demanding real-time information on the progress of government IT projects or legal action may be taken to force disclosure.

 An easy road to disclosure, or a hard one

 Sir Archy Kirkwood, chairman of the House of Commons' work and pensions select committee, said, "It will not do just to sit behind commercial confidentiality.

 "It is a message for the department as well as for the suppliers that if Parliament does not start getting involved in a grown-up conversation in the next six months, we will all end up with writs in court with motions for disclosure, and you will be forced to do it.
 That is the hard way of doing it."